dinhyen/dinhyen.github.io/source/travel/iceland/snaefellsnes-peninsula/index.markdown

 ![](https://dl.dropboxusercontent.com/u/52804626/iceland/dsc_6792.jpg)

 View of lake Elliðavatn.
-The guesthouse comes with a hot tub, though we didn't try it out on account of the weather (it was too close to freezing for our comfort).
+The guesthouse comes with an outdoor hot tub, though we didn't try it out on account that it was near-freezing.

 ![](https://dl.dropboxusercontent.com/u/52804626/iceland/dsc_6797.jpg)